 Who do I talk to if I have questions?

 If you have any questions, suggestions, or other submission ideas, please contact firstname.lastname@example.org.

 How do I become a reader/reviewer for WAESOL Educator?

 Reader/reviewers for our journal receive between one and three anonymous articles to review for content on the day after the final deadline.
-Readers have two weeks to comment on the articles and return them to the editor.
+Readers have 10 days to comment on the articles and return them to the editor.
 If you would like to learn more about becoming a reader/reviewer, please contact email@example.com.

 Thank you!
 We look forward to receiving your submission!